-The FMSTAN/SPIDER meeting will be attended by over 60 science advisors to ministers of foreign affairs.
-Leading experts will help drive, shape and develop the global discussion around the roles, advantages, and opportunities of using tools of science diplomacy in foreign affairs and in helping government officials dealing with external relations to fulfill their tasks.
+The FMSTAN/SPIDER meeting was attended by over 60 science advisors to ministers of foreign affairs.
+Leading experts helped drive, shape and develop the global discussion around the roles, advantages, and opportunities of using tools of science diplomacy in foreign affairs and in helping government officials dealing with external relations to fulfill their tasks.

-The event will offer a range of thematic sessions as well as two high-level panel discussions on "The role of science in international security policies" and "Challenges for science diplomacy in the current geopolitical environment".
+The event offered a range of thematic sessions as well as two high-level panel discussions on "The role of science in international security policies" and "Challenges for science diplomacy in the current geopolitical environment".

-Special Advisor to the UN Secretary-General on the Sustainable Development Goals (SDGs), and Director of the Center for Sustainable Development at Columbia University, New York, Jeffrey Sachs will deliver a lecture on "Science, diplomacy, and the SDGs".
+Special Advisor to the UN Secretary-General on the Sustainable Development Goals (SDGs), and Director of the Center for Sustainable Development at Columbia University, New York, Jeffrey Sachs delivered a lecture on "Science, diplomacy, and the SDGs".

 International Institute for Applied Systems Analysis (IIASA)